NestRL: A Nested Training Regime for Mutual Adaptation in Human-AI Teaming: Introduction

 \section{Introduction}

-Designing reinforcement learning (RL) agents that can collaborate with diverse human partners remains a central challenge in multi-agent reinforcement learning (MARL) due to the inherent diversity in human partners the agent can be paired with.
+Creating reinforcement learning (RL) agents that effectively collaborate with unseen partners i.e. Zero-Shot Coordination remains a central challenge in multi-agent reinforcement learning (MARL).
+It gets even more challenging when the partners are humans.
+Previous works have some fundamental limitations that prevent them from being deployed in realistic human-AI teaming settings.

-Existing approaches tackle this by training against populations of simulated strategies~\citep{Bard2020, Tesauro1994, Jaderberg2017, Carroll2019, Lupu2021, Canaan2022, Zhao2021}, improving robustness to unseen partners but typically treating them as static.
-The resulting policies are often conformant rather than truly adaptive~\citep{zsc1, inter, zsc2}.
-More fundamentally, human–AI collaboration is inherently interactive.
-Standard training paradigms largely treat adaptation as one-sided, focusing on the agent responding to a fixed or implicitly stationary partner~\citep{r-h1, tom2c, PACE}, not considering that humans adapt their strategies in response to the agent’s behavior~\citep{survey-ad-hoc, mutual1}.

-We address the challenge of mutual adaptation by modeling human-robot teaming as a finitely nested Interactive Partially Observable Markov Decision Process (I-POMDP)~\citep{gmytrasiewicz2005framework} and introducing a nested reinforcement learning regime that approximates level-2 reasoning while preventing convergence to partner-specific conventions.
-Our method consistently outperforms state-of-the-art baselines in a required-cooperation variant of Overcooked~\citep{Carroll2019, charakorn2023}, achieving higher success rates and more stable coordination with previously unseen adaptive partners.